Marso22/boardwalk-games/README.md

 - Implement HTML validation on the form to fit the requirements above.
 - Create a success page to direct users to after submitting the form.

+## User Story 6: Form to reserve a board game on the Game Library page (should-have)

-## User Story 6: As a Board Game Enthusiast, I want to reserve a board game from the list of available games, so I can ensure it's available for me when I visit the shop.
+- As a Board Game Enthusiast, I want to reserve a board game from the list of available games, so I can ensure it's available for me when I visit the shop.

 Acceptance Criteria